 Where most teams start instead

 The most common starting point for AI adoption in product orgs is the output layer: how do we help PMs write better?
 Faster PRDs, better-structured documents, cleaner meeting summaries.
 The productivity improvement is immediate and visible.
-It is easy to demonstrate in a quarterly business review.

 This is a legitimate improvement for individual PM productivity.
 It is the wrong starting point for transforming how a product organization makes decisions.